devtron-labs/devtron/README.md

 ### Install Multi-Architecture Nodes (ARM and AMD)

 To install Devtron on clusters with the multi-architecture nodes (ARM and AMD), append the Devtron installation command with ```--set installer.arch=multi-arch```

+## Devtron Platform

+The Devtron Platform provides a complete solution for all DevOps requirements, helping to create a single centrailzed DevOps Platform for managing all applications across Kubernetes clusters.

+### Features 🤩

+- End-to-End CI/CD pipeline enabling a No Code software delivery workflow for Kubernetes through Helm or GitOps with ArgoCD
+- Deploy applications to multiple Kubernetes clusters on multiple cloud/on-prem from one Devtron setup
+- Robust DevSecOps implementation with battle tested tools like Trivy and Clair
+- A Single dashboard to cater to all debugging requirements for applications
+- Deployment metrics to measure the success of the agile process.
+It captures MTTR, change failure rate, deployment frequency, and deployment size.

+To get a more comprehensive understanding of Devtron Platform's features, please visit the [documentation](https://docs.devtron.ai/)

 ### Install Devtron Platform